 Be Considerate of Other Visitors.
 Everyone wants and should be able, to enjoy their time outside.
 Be aware of others hiking around you and share the trail.

 © 1999 by the Leave No Trace Center for Outdoor Ethics: www.LNT.org

-Backpacking Kolob Arch via La Verkin Creek Trail was one of our favorite experiences in Utah.
+Backpacking Kolob Arch via La Verkin Creek Trail was one of our favorite experiences during our Arizona-Utah road trip.
 If you have any questions regarding the trail or anything related to Zion National Park feel free to drop your question below in the comment section.

 Visiting Zion National Park but not much of a hiker?
 Check out my guide 5 Things to do in Zion (Other Than Hiking) for some fun ideas.

 Your backpacking trip looks and sounds amazing, Haleigh!
 Just the type of adventuring we love to do too! ♡

 It was a highlight of our entire Utah trip !!
 Highly recommend!
 Thanks for reading 🙂

 Great article.
 Can’t wait to check it out!
 Super helpful for my upcoming trip.
 I hope I can get the right campsite!